 Focus on High-Quality Foods

 Fruits and veggies have a wealth of protective phytochemicals that enhance immune cell function and protect against disease.
 In a study published in the Journal of Epidemiology & Community Health, kids that ate the most fruit had a 38 percent lower risk of cancer later in life.
-Berries, cherries, plums and pomegranates are among the most powerful immune-boosting fruits.
+Berries, cherries, plums, and pomegranates are among the most powerful immune-boosting fruits.
 For veggies, eat more dark leafy greens, tomatoes, carrots vegetables such as broccoli and cauliflower.
-Also emphasize whole grains and healthy fats such as those found in nuts, seeds and avocado, advises Fuhrman.
+Also, emphasize whole grains and healthy fats such as those found in nuts, seeds and avocado, advises Fuhrman.

 Sugar-laden calories depress the infection-fighting activity of white blood cells, says Dr. Alan R. Gaby, of Concord, New Hampshire, author of the textbook, Nutritional Medicine.
 Even natural sweeteners such as honey and juice have similar effects when consumed in excess, he says.
 Try healthy options like pomegranate and kiwi fruit salad; trail mix with raw almonds; dried cranberries and air-popped popcorn; and hummus with red pepper strips and baby carrots for dipping.

 “Whenever there is extra inflammation, the body has less available energy to keep the immune system functioning as well as it should,” says Dr. Fred Pescatore, a New York author of The Allergy & Asthma Cure.
-Food allergies and sensitivities can suppress the immune system by increasing inflammation in the body and call for consultation with a health specialist.“It’s like putting the wrong type of fuel in the car; it hinders your performance.”
+Food allergies and sensitivities can suppress the immune system by increasing inflammation in the body and call for a consultation with a health specialist.“It’s like putting the wrong type of fuel in the car; it hinders your performance.”